 How to respond to a negative review

 Remember that ignoring a bad review can only make things worse.
-Here’s how to properly and effectively respond to a bad review:
+Here’s how to properly and effectively respond to a negative review:

 A negative review may feel like a huge punch in the gut, but the first thing to remember about dealing with these is to never take these reviews too personally.